Prefers wet marshy sites in meadows, along strems, irrigation ditches, often growing with its roots in water.

-Cicutoxin, and cicutol, potent unsaturated alcohols, are found in all parts of the plant.
+Cicutoxin, cicutol, cicudiol, and isocicutoxin are potent unsaturated alcohols found in all parts of the plant.
 The roots are highly poisonous at all times, and livestock consuming as little as 2 ounces of the root, will usually die.
 The toxin is rapidly absorbed from mucous membranes and the digestive tract.

-The toxin acts primarily on the brain affecting the inhibitory neurons causing violent convulsions and respiratory failure.
+The toxin acts primarily on the brain acting at GABA-A receptors and affecting the inhibitory neurons causing violent convulsions and respiratory failure.

 At least 4 major species of water hemlock occur in North America.
 They are stout, erect, hairless perennials growing to a height of 4-6 feet.
 Stems arise from a cluster of tuberous roots.
 The stems are hollow and compartmentalized, the partitions are compressed towards the root base.
 A yellow, turnip-smelling fluid oozes from the cut surface that contains the toxin.
 The leaves are alternate, 1-3 times pinnate with toothed edges, and leaf veins that run to the leaf notches.
 The flowers are showy, white loose umbels.
 The fruits are oval, flattened laterally with prominent ribs.

 All species of Cicuta should be considered highly toxic.
 Similar toxins are found in the Oenanthe species (water dropworts).

 Cicuta maculata is found predominantly in the eastern United States, while C. douglasii occurs more commonly in the western States.